Sinopec: International

 On 13 April 2010 the company announced acquisition of Conoco Phillips's 9% stake in the Canadian oil sand firms, Syncrude, for $4.65bn.
 While largely welcomed by industry, Sinopec's Syncrude stake has raised concerns about the influence the Chinese government may try to exert on Canadian policy makers.
 The following year, Sinopec took over Daylight Energy for C$2.2 billion ($2.1 billion).
 Daylight was then renamed Sinopec Daylight Energy Ltd..
 The OECD and Chinese observers note Sinopec's attraction to the Syncrude deal is partly explained by a desire to acquire technical knowledge on oil sands extraction which can be used to boost domestic oil production.

 Sinopec invested $7.1 billion in Repsol Brazil to begin a new partnership in 2010.
 Chinese observers note that part of Sinopec's motivation for the deal was to bring deep water drilling expertise to China.
 In 2011, Sinopec additionally invested $5.2 billion for a 30 percent stake in the Brazilian unit of Galp Energia SGPS SA which owns the rights to biggest discovered oil reserve in the western hemisphere since 1976.
 This brought the total investment of Chinese energy companies in foreign oil assets for the year to $16 billion.

-Sinopec partnered with Chevron Corporation on a deep water drilling operation in Indonesdia in 2011.
+Sinopec partnered with Chevron Corporation on a deep water drilling operation in Indonesia in 2011.
 The project is located in the Kutai Basin and has access to 15 million barrels of crude oil reserve and 700 billion cubic feet of natural gas.
 The deal closed with Sinopec getting an 18% stake for $680 million.
 This project aligned with China's goal of doubling gas' share of energy production during the 2009-2015 period.

 Unipec first became involved in Ghana in December 2011 when Ghana National Petroleum Corporation agreed to supply 13,000 barrels of oil per day for the following 15 years in return for the Master Facility Agreement.
 The MFA was a $3 billion six year loan from CDB which Ghanaian President Mills and Hu-Jintao directly negotiated on.
 The MFA also required Ghana to spend most of the funds on projects constructed by Chinese contractors.
 Unipec was awarded the first $750 million of these funds to build the Atuabo Gas Plant.
 In 2013, Unipec halted work on the project to pressure Ghana into making amendments to the MFA that CDB had requested.
 By 2014, Ghana had only received $600 million of the promised MFA funds.

 On 31 October 2011 Sinopec Addax acquired Shell Oil Company's 80% share of an exploration firm called Pecten that explores and drills in various offshore locations including the oil basin near Douala, Cameroon in cooperation with TotalEnergies.